-With the completion of a positive PEA on lithium hydroxide production, next steps are oriented primarily toward optimizing the process flowsheets and gathering all the technical information needed to design a demonstration scale pilot plant facility.
+With the completion of a positive PEA on lithium hydroxide production, next steps are oriented primarily toward optimizing the process flowsheets and gathering all the technical information needed to design and build a demonstration scale plant facility.
 This facility will generate samples of all the potential mineral and chemical products for customer evaluation and acceptance.
 It will also provide the data needed to complete a definitive feasibility study and design the commercial-scale production facility.
-Commercial operations could begin as early as 2020.
+This demonstration plant could be designed and constructed within 2 years and a full size commercial operation could begin as early as 2 years later.
 The key factors going forward influencing the timely execution of the Project are: securing sufficient product offtake commitments to support Project financing; the availability of sufficient equity and/or debt financing and receipt of all requisite operating permits and approvals.

-In Q2 2017, Avalon plans to carry out additional drilling with the objective of increasing the mineral resources, while continuing to optimize metallurgical processes to confirm design parameters and product properties.
+Avalon is carrying out additional drilling with the objective of increasing the mineral resources and better quantifying the lithium mineralogy in the resource, while continuing to optimize metallurgical processes to confirm design parameters and product properties.
 While the economics contained in the PEA are positive, ongoing metallurgical process development work, engineering and market research have identified opportunities to improve the overall Project economics or reduce Project risk.
 These include:

-- Recovery of lithium from other lithium-bearing minerals in the resource, notably lepidolite, a lithium mica occurring in distinct sub-zones separate from the petalite resource; - Defining a low-cost, clean energy solution for the operations; - Improvements in lithium recovery rates in the flotation process and in the hydrometallurgical plant while maintaining high product quality; - Expansion of feldspar markets through product research and market development work; - The recovery of high purity silica and tantalum by-products; and - Integrating the production of petalite concentrate for glass-ceramics customers into the development model.
+- Recovery of lithium from other lithium-bearing minerals in the resource, notably lepidolite, a lithium mica occurring in distinct sub-zones separate from the petalite resource; - Defining a low-cost, clean energy solution for the operations; - Improvements in lithium recovery rates in the flotation process and in the hydrometallurgical plant while maintaining high product quality;

+- Expansion of feldspar markets through product research and market development work; - The recovery of high purity silica and tantalum by-products; - Integrating the production of petalite concentrate for glass-ceramics customers into the development model; - Completion of identified environmental baseline studies required for the completion of the final Project Description that will start the formal permitting process; and - Obtaining the required permits and regulatory approvals.

 The development model presently contemplates connection to the hydro-electric grid near the Whitedog power generation station at a cost of \$11 million, including construction of a 25 km power transmission line and substation.
-The Company has begun to investigate the potential to meet the power needs for the mine and concentrator (estimated at 5 MW) using local low-cost, run-of-river power generation supplemented by renewable energy delivered by an independent energy company.
+The Company has begun to investigate the potential to meet the power needs for the mine and concentrator (estimated at 5 MW) using local low-cost, run-of-river power generation or other renewable energy supply delivered by an independent energy company, potentially in agreement with a local First Nation partner.
 An initial reconnaissance study has identified a promising site on the river close to the Deposit capable of meeting most of the operation's energy requirements at a lower total cost.
+The potential for wind power generation is also under consideration.